DavidMunozMartinez/bindrjs/README.md

 # bindrJS
-My attempt at a !framework for HTML data binding
+My attempt at a !framework for efficient HTML data binding

 Don't mind me just re-inventing the wheel.
 This is my attempt at creating a simple enough HTML render engine similar to what ALL popular front-end frameworks/libraries already do perfectly, AKA data binding, except "cheaper" and without the extra fancy features.